 The registry code for NMDP donors is and for NMDP cord units is .

 If the donor was found through DKMS, report the registry that facilitated the HCT.
 Some registries may be listed more than once with BMDW (one way for marrow/PBSC products and differently for cord blood products).
 Ensure that the appropriate code for the product was selected because distribution of data depends on the code.

-Please ensure that the registry you are entering under “other” is not already listed in the pull-down list for question 41.
+If the BMDW website does not list a match code for the adult donor registry or cord blood bank, provide the registry’s official name in question 44.
+Ensure the entered registry in question 44 is not already listed in the pull-down list for question 43.
 For example, NMDP adult donors, NMDP cords, and New York Cord Bank each have their own entries above in the registry or UCB Bank ID drop down menu.

 Example 1.
 A series of collections from the same donor that uses the same collection method even if the collections are performed on different days, should be considered a single cellular therapy product if only one set of manufacturing steps are applied to the collected material.

 Example 2.
 Products from the same donor but obtained using different manufacturing steps are considered different products and require multiple product forms.

 Example 3.
 If the cells were manipulated or modified by different methods and at the end of the manufacturing process are combined for a single infusion or administration, it will be considered a single product and it will require a single Cellular Therapy Product Forms (Form 4003).

 Example 4.
 A single collection from the donor is separated into two portions.
 One portion is the cells for a DLI that are infused the same day.
 The second portion is selected and expanded for NK cells and then infused the next day.
 This is considered two products, each requiring a Cellular Therapy Product Forms (Form 4003).